 From strategy to a career in HR development

 It took a little time for him to discover that his real passion was not for strategy and market development, as he had long assumed, but for human resources.
 As a competitive athlete and rowing coach Philip Kastrup had already gathered experience of coaching.
 At the beginning of 2017 he took the plunge and moved from Essen to Ilsenburg, switching from strategy development to operational HR work.
 As Head of HR Development for thyssenkrupp Camshafts he is now responsible for over 3,200 employees at ten plants around the world.
 Kastrup has just returned from a business trip to China, where he discussed the future of HR recruitment with local colleagues and perfected the art of eating with chopsticks, as he reports with a laugh.
-Despite the jetlag, the 34-year-old is happy to undertake such long trips; although a great deal can be achieved in video conferences these days, they are no substitute for personal contacts.
+Despite the jetlag, Philip is happy to undertake such long trips; although a great deal can be achieved in video conferences these days, they are no substitute for personal contacts.